Careers and Alumni

 Park Tae Hyun LLM, Assistant Professor of Environmental Law at Kangwon University in Chuncheon, Republic of Korea.

-Kalyani Robbins LLM, is an Associate Professor of Environmental Law at Florida International University.
+Kalyani Robbins LLM, is a Professor of Environmental Law at Loyola University Chicago.

 Mitsuhiko Takahashi is an Associate Professor of Environmental Law at Toyama University in Japan.